cher-nov/Gena/README.md

 2. Support of multidimensional vectors (aka vector of vectors of...).
 Accessing them is Cpp-like too: `vec[i][j]`, `vec[x][y][z]`, and so on.
 3. It's possible to copy one vector into another, even if they contain values of different types.
 4. It's easy to instantiate necessary vector types once in a separate module, instead of doing this every time you needed a vector.
-5. You can choose how to pass values into a vector and how to receive them from it: by value or by reference.
+5. You can choose how to pass values into a vector and how to return them from it: by value or by pointer.
 6. No code reduplication: only functions that take or return values of user type are specialized.

 ## Example (C99)